 Expectations for Chosen Applicants

-Once chosen, residents will work with their mentor to begin to prepare for their research rotation so that all the necessary requirements (IRB approval, research safety requirements etc) are full filled before the start.
-Residents are expected to complete a clinical or basic science research project and to submit a manuscript and abstract to a major conference.
+Once chosen, residents will work with their mentor to prepare for their research rotation so that all the necessary requirements (IRB approval, research safety requirements etc) are fulfilled before the start.submit an abstract to a major conference and present at Medicine Research Day in May.
+Ideally, this work may also result in a publication in the scientific literature.
 Funds will be made available to allow the resident to present their work at the conference.

-Interested residents should contact Dr. Bettina Fries, firstname.lastname@example.org.
+Interested residents should contact Dr. Michal Melamed, firstname.lastname@example.org.